-Should circumstances beyond our control mean you cannot travel as a result of Brexit, you will receive a refund of all monies paid to us should no suitable alternative be available.
+However, should any circumstances beyond our control mean you cannot travel as a result of Brexit (unless related to passport validity issues), you will receive a refund of all monies paid to us should no suitable alternative be available.
 Any package holiday booked with a UK operator will offer you this protection under the Package Travel Regulations.
-No compensation would be payable in this situation, but you can be sure you will get your money back.
+No additional compensation would be payable in this situation, but you can be sure you will get your money back.

-This highlights the importance of booking with a fully bonded Tour Operator such as Activities Abroad, where you are fully financially protected by ATOL and ABTA.
+This highlights the importance of booking with a fully bonded Tour Operator such as The Aurora Zone which means that you are fully protected financially by ATOL and ABTA.

-If you book flights, hotels or other services directly with suppliers then it is unlikely that any protection will be provided for you.
+If you book flights, hotels or other services directly with suppliers then it is unlikely that you will be covered financially.

 Will my passport still work?

-If the UK leaves the EU with no deal then the FCO has advised that you will need six months left on your passport from the date of your arrival in that country and any additional months added as a result of early renewal will not count.
+For those travelling post December 2020, it is likely that you will need six months left on your passport from the date of your arrival in the EU country (and any additional months added to your passport as a result of early renewal will not count towards this six month period).
 Full guidance is provided here: https://www.gov.uk/guidance/passport-rules-for-travel-to-europe-after-brexit

 Will I need a visa to travel to Europe?

-The European Commission has also stated that from 2021, all non-EU citizens will need to pay a fee (of around €7) every three years for this visa exemption as part of a new European Travel Information and Authorisation System, similar to the US ESTA regime.
+The European Commission has stated that from 2021, all non-EU citizens will need to pay a fee (of around €7) every three years for this visa exemption as part of a new European Travel Information and Authorisation System similar to the US ESTA regime.

 Where can I find out more?

 ABTA has put together some helpful information on Brexit that can be found here.
-We have also written a blog on Brexit FAQs which you can read here or you can contact us on 01670 789 991 if you have any concerns.
+Or you can contact us on 01670 785 012 if you have any concerns.